Scroll questions or select a topic to jump to that section:

 Accountability

-ESSA requires academic achievement calculations to be based on the greater of 95% of students enrolled for the full academic year or the actual number of students tested.
-Wisconsin’s ESSA system applies this requirement by adjusting the denominator of the points based proficiency rate calculation to the 95% tested level for schools testing below the required 95% rate.
-In other words, schools that have student groups with lower than a 95% test participation rate will have lowered achievement indicator scores.
+ESSA requires Academic Achievement calculations to be based upon the greater of 95% of students enrolled for the full academic year or the actual number of students tested.
+Hence, schools that have student groups with lower than a 95% test participation rate are penalized.
+Wisconsin’s ESSA system applies this requirement by adjusting the denominator of the points-based proficiency rate calculation to the 95% tested level for schools testing below the required 95% rate.
+For example, if a middle school serving students in grades 6-8 had 100 full academic year students, but only 90 of these students participated in state assessments, the schools points-based proficiency rate is calculated by dividing the number of points by 95 (minimum participation required by ESSA) rather than 90 (the actual number of students tested).
+This results in a lowered achievement score for that school.